HeadHunter4621/discord-testing/README.md

 # Discord Bot
-## This is my first Doscord bot so it'll be a bit jank
+## This is my first Discord bot so it'll be a bit jank

 Uses Kotlin (Made in IntelliJ IDEA) using JDA